Sand and Salt Building Information

 - One can be found at 32 MRSA Section 1254 and it states that a municipality MUST hire a registered Professional Engineer (PE) for any public work that costs over $100,000 or "creates an undue risk to public safety or welfare" while under construction or when complete.
 Most sand/salt buildings will cost over that amount and therefore a registered PE is necessary for the design of the facility.

-- The other law can be found at http://janus.state.me.us/legis/statutes/5/title5sec4594-F.html in section #6 under the Human Rights Act.
-If the municipal facility is a “place of employment” whose cost of construction is at least $50,000, a design professional must certify that the plans meet the barrier-free standards contained in federal ADA law.
-This applies to any facility built after January 1, 1996.
+- The other law can be found at the State of Maine statutes page in section #4 under the Human Rights Act.
+If the municipal facility is constructed or altered with cost of construction at least $75,000, a design professional must certify that the plans meet the barrier-free standards contained in federal ADA law.
+This applies to any facility constructed or altered after March 15, 2012.

 - The third reason is that it just makes good sense to have a reputable professional do the design and construction oversight.
 With public funds at stake, it is still highly recommended that the town hire a registered PE or architect for the facility design.
 Usually, the PE costs are easily 10% or less of the entire project cost and it's money well spent to ensure quality and longevity of the structure and the best long term use of taxpayers' money.